xamdp/dotfiles/README.md

 ## WIP

-This is a repo for my nvim configs.
+This is a repo for my neovim configurations